tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/communication/repeatable-requests.md

 ---
 # Repeatability of Requests

-Applies to: ACS Email (Email Send API)
+Applies to: ACS Email (Email Send API), ACS Rooms

 POST APIs are not idempotent by definition.
 In order to make them behave in an idempotent manner, we support repeatable requests according to the [OASIS Repeatable Requests Version 1.0](https://docs.oasis-open.org/odata/repeatable-requests/v1.0/repeatable-requests-v1.0.html) specification.
 To support this, customers need to specify two mandatory headers in their POST request: